fajrulaulia/coffee-go/README.md

 # coffee-go
-backend module written by golang and integrated by mongo-db
+backend module written by golang and integrated by mongo-db, this is a boilerplate standarization for development backend using golang and mongodb.

 ## Development Mode
 - Requirements